-In order to ensure that Beverage cartons are collected and recycled throughout Europe at competitive levels and costs, we will focus on five main pillars.
+In order to ensure that fibre based multi-materials are collected and recycled throughout Europe at competitive levels and costs, we will focus on five main pillars.
 These pillars encompass the entire life cycle of the recycling process of fibre-based multi-material packaging.

 Recycling of paper fibres

 Collection is a pre-requisite for recycling.
 The specific collection system in place in a member state determines the subsequent recycling steps.
 In Europe, there is a diverse landscape of waste management and collection systems and our aim is to successfully scale up the recycling of fibre based multi-material packaging within these varying systems.